Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 <img width="400" alt="setup" src="./diagrams/membership_setup.png">

 The setup is basically similar to `Company` with the token not being transferable and every member receiving only one token.
-The `TOKEN_MAX_PER_ACCOUNT` setting ensures that the TokenHolders balance cannot exceed one token even after the initial minting during the DAO deployment.
+The `TOKEN_MAX_PER_ACCOUNT` setting ensures that each token holder's balance cannot exceed one token even after the initial minting during the DAO deployment.

 This template is similar to `Company` and `Reputation`.
 The main differences are:
 * `Company` does allow token transfers.
-* `Reputation` allows members to have arbitrary stake.
+* `Reputation` allows members to have an arbitrary number of tokens.

 ##### Company-Board Template